 Could you explain some of your favorite styles of white wine and tips for pairing wine with seafood?
-What makes these pairings standout?
+What makes these pairings stand out?

 Seafood is a New England staple.
-Boston and New England also have a unique availability of wines available in our restaurants and shops, as we enjoy an equal amount of old world (European) and new world (Americas and southern hemisphere) wines.
+Boston and New England also have a unique availability of wines available in our restaurants and shops, as we enjoy an equal amount of Old World (European) and New World (Americas and Southern Hemisphere) wines.

-There are three major types of seafood we enjoy in New England – our raw seafood, which includes seafood platters (raw oysters, clams, and cooked shrimp cocktail), fried seafood (whole belly clams being the Boston favorite), and fresh preparations of a variety of seafood including cod, lobster, crab, Atlantic salmon etc.
+There are three major types of seafood we enjoy in New England – our raw seafood, which includes seafood platters (raw oysters, clams, and cooked shrimp cocktail), fried seafood (whole belly clams being the Boston favorite), and fresh preparations of a variety of seafood including cod, lobster, crab, Atlantic salmon, etc.

-Sparkling Wine and Seafood Is Ideal
+Sparkling Wine and Seafood Can Be Ideal

 Other Great White Wines to Pair with Seafood

 Oysters and raw bars are a New England tradition… or institution (depending on who you ask).
 I love these little gems with Loire Valley whites as well as Alsace whites.
-The Rieslings of Alsace pair perfectly with oysters, and are some of the best values in the French market today.
+The Rieslings of Alsace pair perfectly with oysters and are some of the best values in the French market today.
 If you can find it, there is an inexpensive but lovely and bright wine from Alsace called “Edelzwicker,” a blend of many varieties from Alsace.
 The Edelzwicker, from the producer Shoenheitz, is one of my favorites, and many of these wines come in a liter bottle (bonus!)

-Other great Italian white wines such a Soave (from the Veneto region), Falanghina and Greco di Tufo (from Campania) also work exceedingly well with seafood.
+Other great Italian white wines such as Soave (from the Veneto region), Falanghina and Greco di Tufo (from Campania) also work exceedingly well with seafood.
 These wines are higher in acid with citrus, mineral and a delightful texture.

-Lastly we have our lovely fish and shellfish preparations available in new England.
+Lastly, we have our lovely fish and shellfish preparations available in New England.
 These can vary greatly but there are some tools for finding amazing pairings.